tokiclover/dotfiles/README.md

 * zram.initd: a init service to initialize zram devices.
 * zramdir.initd: an init svc which can put several directories (var/{log,run,lock}..) into zram backed fs.
 * xtr: stand for eXtract TaRball, just run with a list of tarball to extract;
+* bfd-plugins: switch ld plugin beetwen LLVMgold.so and GCC liblto_plugin.so, beware to switch to bfd or gold beforehand (using: binutils-config --linker bfd).

 [my-zsh]: https://github.com/tokiclover/oh-my-zsh
 [oh-my-zsh]: https://github.com/robbyrussell/oh-my-zsh